uqlibrary/work-test-fe/README.md

 ## Criteria

 - code quality
-- design and layout
+- design, layout and usability
 - documentation
 - testing

-## Extra credit
+## Provide comments

-- comment on WCAG 2.0 AA compliance considerations
+- on WCAG 2.0 AA compliance considerations
-- comment on SEO considerations
+- on SEO considerations
-- provide estimation of how long would it take you to implement each mini-app, comment on how long it took you to implement it
+- on estimation of how long would it take you to implement each mini-app, comment on how long it took you to implement it
 - application deployment (provide URL to your deployed application, eg heroku, github io, or provide steps how to run it locally)
-- comment on how you'd optimise your applications on server
+- on how you'd optimise your applications on server
-- comment how you'd scale your applications
+- on how you'd scale your applications
-- comment on any issues you have come across
+- on any issues you have come across
-- which AWS services would you use for deployment of your application or how would you deploy this application on premise
+- on which AWS services would you use for deployment of your application or how would you deploy this application on premise